- Sleeps:14 in main house + 4 in separate cottage (14 + 4 = 18 total)

 Superb situation with outstanding views

-Separate artists studio with potential for social or other uses
+Separate artists studio with potential for social or other uses by specific request.

 Join the newsletter

 By signing up to our email newsletter, you agree to Anglo French Properties Ltd sending you an approximately quarterly newsletter, and where applicable current offers/promotions.
 Your email data will be shared with our 3rd party email marketing provider for this purpose